Should You Take Your Kids To A Pride Parade?

 Pride parades themselves are really fun for kids, McGuire says.
 “They sit on the curb and people throw stuff to them.”
 Freebies like necklaces and bottles of water and bags of Cheerios abound.
 “I think it's a lot more fun than most parades.”

 But parades are just part of what Pride has to offer.
 Once the marching is finished, head over to the Pride festival, where you’ll typically find food, drinks, and booths, as well as kid-friendly play areas.
-My daughter loves our local Pride for the kids' area, which has inflatable bounce houses and pony rides.
 Be sure to research what your city’s Pride has to offer in terms of food and entertainment for kids before you go, because each Pride is different.

 Finally, double-check the dates of the event.
 Although New York and San Francisco hold their Pride parades to coincide with the anniversary of the Stonewall riots, some cities hold them at other times during the month of June, or even at other times of year, like Miami Beach (April) and Oakland (September).